assemihab/Dominoes-puzzle-solver/readme.md

 # Dominoes Puzzle Solver
- in this project we aim to find all possible cases where we can place the maximum number of dominos in given board with dimensions given from the user using optimal and non optimal algorithms we used uninformed search for the nonoptimal Dominoes Puzzle and informed search for the optimal dominoes puzzle Solver

-##Requirements
+**Introduction:**

+This project aims to find optimal and non-optimal solutions for placing the maximum number of dominos on a given board with user-defined dimensions.

+## Requirements
-*Prolog version 8.4.2
+- Prolog version 8.4.2
-*Pyswip
-*numpy
-*tkiter
-*PIL

-example for input
+- Pyswip
+- numpy
+- tkinter
+- PIL (Pillow)

+**Example Input**

 ![image](images/inputs.jpg)

-## uninformed search
+## Uninformed Search

-here we try all the different combination to fill the 2d space with dominoes regradless of the optimality of the dominoes placements
+In the uninformed search, we attempt various combinations to fill the 2D space with dominos without considering the optimality of the placement.
+The primary requirement is to fill the entire board.

-the only requirment of this problem is that there is no more spaces we could fill

-example:
+**Example:**

 ![image](images/uninformedoutput.JPG)

-## informed search
+## Informed Search

-here we try all the different combination to fill the 2d space with the maximum number of dominoes that could be place on the board using A* search
+In the informed search, we explore different combinations to maximize the number of dominos placed on the board using an A* search algorithm.

-### heruistic
+**Heuristic:**

-the area of contiguous batch/2 is a good dominant heurstic
+We use the heuristic of maximizing the area of contiguous batches divided by 2 as a guiding factor.

-example on the informed search:
+**Example:**

 ![image](images/informedoutput.JPG)